AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 ## 1. Mobility Management

 ### 1.1 Motor Selection
 Motor selection is a crucial part of building the robot since its maneuverability highly depends on it.
-LEGO® Education SPIKE™ Prime Set has two (2) available motors: Medium Angluar Motor and Large Angular Motor, which can be referenced as Medium Motor and Large Motor respectively.
+LEGO® Education SPIKE™ Prime Set has two (2) available motors: Medium Angular Motor and Large Angular Motor, which can be referenced as Medium Motor and Large Motor respectively.
 These motors have a lot in common performance-wise and only differ in speed and torque.
 Based on tests performed with a provision of 7.2V power supply, here are the results:
 <br/>

     Medium Motor                    Large Motor